Artificial intelligence in recruiting: a guide to human resource

 - Suggest similar candidates.

-Think about it: if a recruiter were able to “delegate” some particularly burdensome and routine tasks to a machine, he would certainly gain more time to make decisions at a strategic level.
+Think about it: when a recruiter is able to “delegate” some particularly burdensome and routine tasks to a machine, he would certainly gain more time to make decisions at a strategic level.

 In fact, artificial intelligence allows HR not only to not interrupt its workflow, but to design and plan it in the best possible way and to experience it with greater awareness.